Chapman, Canha back Bassitt in A’s 8-4 win over Astros

 MOVES

-Astros RHP Francis Martes was reinstated from the restricted list and placed on the minor league injured list.
+Armenteros was optioned to Triple-A Round Rock after Saturday’s game. … Astros RHP Francis Martes was reinstated from the restricted list and placed on the minor league injured list.
 Martes, who had Tommy John surgery on Aug.
 15 of last year, was suspended for 80 games for testing positive for a performance enhancing drugs in March.

 TRAINER’S ROOM